kristofferkjeldby/SitecoreSuggest/README.md

 ## Getting Started

-To get started, first you need to download or clone the solution and open it in Visual Studio.
+To get started you can download the package complete package ([SitecoreSuggest.zip](SitecoreSuggest.zip)) and install it on your Sitecore server.

-### Configuration Sitecore
+Alternative you can clone the solution locally.
+Please note that the solution is setup for Sitecore 10.3.
+If you wish to use the solution in other version of Sitecore, make sure to adjust the NuGet packages (`Sitecore.Kernel` and `Newtonsoft.Json`) to match the expected versions.

-As part of the solution a Sitecore package is provided ([SitecoreSuggest.zip](SitecoreSuggest.zip)).
-The package should be installed on your (local) Sitecore CM server and will add three items in the core database:
+If you download the solution, you will need to install the [SitecoreSuggest-Items.zip](SitecoreSuggest-Items.zip) package that contains the needed Sitecore items for the core database:

 ```
 /sitecore/content/Applications/Content Editor/Ribbons/Chunks/Proofing/Suggest